ms609/TreeDist/README.md

 [`MASTInfo`](https://ms609.github.io/TreeDist/reference/MASTSize.html)) of the
 Maximum Agreement Subtree.

-For an implementation of the TBR distance, see [`TBRDist`](https://ms609.github.io/TBRDist/reference/TBRDist.html).
+For an implementation of the Tree Bisection and Reconnection (TBR) distance, see [`TBRDist`](https://ms609.github.io/TBRDist/index.html).

 # Installation